carpentries-incubator/reproducible-publications-quarto/episodes/05-quarto-documents.md

 Finally, three real-world examples that motivated the authors of this lesson to value and use Quarto:

 1. You can publish books!
-[Telling Stories with Data](https://tellingstorieswithdata.com/) is a great example developed in Quarto.
-Quarto books can be published to a wide variety of destinations, including GitHub Pages, Netlify, RStudio Connect, or any other static hosting service or intranet web server.
-[Learn more](https://quarto.org/docs/books/).
+[Telling Stories with Data](https://rohanalexander.github.io/telling_stories-published/) is a great example developed in Quarto.
+[Quarto books](https://quarto.org/docs/books/) can be published to a wide variety of destinations, including GitHub Pages, Netlify, RStudio Connect, or any other static hosting service or intranet web server.

 2. Imagine you want to create a short document that includes some math formulas.
 The LaTeX document preparation can be used for this, but it can be difficult and overkill for just a few formulas in otherwise plain text.
 As we will learn, through Pandoc, Quarto lets you use just the best part of LaTeX---math formatting---while letting you write your text in a user-friendly way.
 The editor will automatically recognize the syntax and treat the equation as math.